Patagonia 850 Down 30 Review

 Cons: Center zipper is less versatile, internal fabric wasn't our favorite

-The Patagonia 850 Down 30 is a high performing all-around bag for backpacking and alpine climbing.
-It's lighter and more compressible than most models on the market and its half-length zipper is comfortable to hang out and perform morning chores in without having to get out of the bag.
+The Patagonia 850 Down 30 is lighter and more compressible than most models on the market and its half-length zipper is comfortable to hang out and perform morning chores in without having to get out of the bag.
 It is functional and comfortable while staying clipped in during alpine or big wall ascents, though it fundamentally limits, albeit only slightly, its temperature regulation.

 The 850 down is rated to 30° F and features "850-fill-power Traceable Down.
 We tried, but couldn't find the volume of down used per bag in their 30° F model.
 While we don't know an exact amount, it's fair to say it's a significant amount - Patagonia didn't skimp on fill, which is evident when you see its impressive loft, especially for its temperature rating.

 The 850 Down 30 uses a sewn-through construction, which generally speaking, is not as warm as a more classically designed box baffled bag; the sewn points can create cold spots because there isn't any insulation in the spot where the stitching is.
-That said, despite this construction style, we were impressed by how warm this bag was, finding it comparable to other 30°-35° F bags, like the Mountain Hardwear Hyperlamina Spark 35 or the Sierra Designs Backcountry Bed 600.
-It wasn't as warm as the Western Mountaineering MegaLite which was warmer and lighter, nor was as warm as the Nemo Salsa 30.
+That said, despite this construction style, we were impressed by how warm this bag was, finding it comparable to other 30°-35° F bags, like the Mountain Hardwear Hyperlamina Spark 35 or the Sierra Designs Backcountry Bed 700.
+It wasn't as warm as the Western Mountaineering MegaLite.

 The 850 Down 30 maintains enough warmth despite its sewn through construction.
 It sports a lot of solid loft.
 This bag uses long vertical baffles through the center of the bag which stabilize down better than continuous horizontal baffles, keeping down where you need it, minimizing it from shifting over time.
 Some folks like continuous baffles because you can intentionally shift down around to help regulate warmth, but in reality, for a bag of this temperature rating, we think most people are pretty unlikely to do this and will be happier overall with the down staying evenly distributed.
 Patagonia goes on to make sure that the goose down they used is all 100% traced from farm to factory to help ensure the birds in the supply chain are never force-fed or live-plucked.

 At 1 pound 10 ounces, this bag is certainly lighter-than-average, but not by an extravagant amount.
-Its one ounce lighter than the Western Mountaineering MegaLite, but the MegaLite is noticeably roomier and remained slightly warmer overall.
-Its the same weight as the 25° F REI Co-op Igneo 25 but the Igneo is certainly warmer and within 5-6 ounces to some of the lightest bags in our review, like the Sea to Summit Spark III and the Marmot Phase 20.
+It's similar in weight to the Western Mountaineering MegaLite, but the MegaLite is noticeably roomier and remained slightly warmer overall.
+Its the same weight as the 25° F REI Co-op Igneo 25 and within 5-6 ounces to some of the lightest bags in our review, like the Sea to Summit Spark III and the Marmot Phase 20.
 Both the Spark and Phase are warmer and lighter.
 Overall, this bag is fairly lightweight but not a considerable amount.
 We found this marginally disappointing considering its sewn-through construction as we certainly get, and support, making some comfort sacrifices for weight savings.
 However, in this case, you make a small sacrifice for a heavier bag.
 This is the primary reason the 850 Down 30, while pretty sweet overall, didn't win an award.

 The lining is made from the same fabric as their incredibly popular Houdini wind shell.
 This fabric is 100% nylon ripstop; this is more durable than most other models and is very quick to dry, but was only average for its feeling against our skin.
 Don't get us wrong, we love the Houdini as a wind shell, but it was just so-so of a feeling against our bare skin.
 It is worth noting though that when it was hot, the Houdini fabric felt less clammy than other more silky feeling nylon materials.